tanyaweaver/python-dev-accelerator/source/lectures/intro_to_python_2.rst

     if bool(xx) == True:
         do_something()

-Instead, use what Python gives you:
+Instead, you should use what Python gives you:

 .. code-block:: python